Your shopping cart is empty.

 Real quick, just north from S. Kent and this bridge is the Village of Kent Ct.
 By the weekday normally a sleepy little picturesque village, weekends the town is a vibrant place to be featuring quaint shops and an assortment of eateries.
 It's a half hour north of New Milford, if you missed breakfast or lunch earlier in the day Kent is generally a fun place to stop.

-Although you may encounter quite a few visitors at this state park especially on weekends, Kent Falls State Park is definitely worth a visit if you are inclined to enjoy a short hike and a place to enjoy nature.
+Although you may encounter quite a few hundred visitors at this state park especially on weekends, Kent Falls State Park is definitely worth a visit if you are inclined to enjoy a short hike and a place to enjoy nature.
 Kent Falls is located just off scenic Rte.
 7 and is on the Cornwall/North Kent border.
-If you have an opportunity to make your visit during a weekday, I recommend doing just that.
-By 10:00 am on weekends the lot can be near capacity and the state operates it's collection booth.
+If you have an opportunity to make your visit on a weekday, I recommend doing just that.
+By 10:00 am on weekends the lot can be near capacity and the state operates its collection booth.
 Weekdays you are likely to enjoy some solitude.

 The photo I took is from one of the cascades along the steep hiking trail that runs along the Kent Falls Brook to the top.
 The state has since installed wire fencing to protect you, from yourself.
 It's unfortunate especially since wire fences are not naturally occurring.
-If you don't bring appropriate outdoor footwear it's best to play it safe and stay closer to the bottom viewing pad.
+If you don't bring appropriate outdoor footwear it's best to play it safe and stay close to the bottom viewing pad.

 This is the other scenic covered bridge in the Litchfield hill's region.
 Also located along the beautiful Rte.
 7 corridor, it spans the rapids of the Housatonic River and connects the towns of Sharon and West Cornwall.
 The historic bridge is open to passenger cars and SUV's, just be aware the bridge is popular to walk across and it's only wide enough for one lane.
 Traffic is a leisurely "one on one" right of way event so approach the entryway slowly to check for oncoming traffic before crossing.

 This is also a popular selling print from my "Rural New England" collection!
 The location I shot this from is on private property not open to the public.
-Here is the link direct to my online gallery: Connecticut Covered Bridge West Cornwall
+Here is the link directly to my online gallery: Connecticut Covered Bridge West Cornwall

 This classic beauty stands as a sentinel overlooking the Village green in the Center of Litchfield Connecticut.
 A handsome architectural design, the 4 column steeple topped church is traditional of New England villages and historically served the towns as community centers and meeting houses.
-This is one of my favorite Connecticut steeples, located on the village green at the Jct of rte.
+This is one of my favorite Connecticut steeples, located on the village green at the Jct of Rte.
 202 and Rte 4.
 While on the subject of the Litchfield village, this is yet another beautiful town to get out and walk the streets and enjoy a gallery or one of the Pubs.

 This is a scene that depicts the rural nature of the extreme northern fringe of the Hills region.
 I found this off a remote dirt road near the tiny town of Norfolk Connecticut.
 If you plan to navigate the secondary roads this far north in the state do so with the Litchfield County map or a good GPS.
 We are not comparing this to the wildlands of a Montana forest service road, but you could find yourself driving around almost aimlessly for an hour or more without guidance.
 Speaking for myself, I live for exploring unknown opportunities.
 I do understand you may not have unlimited time.
 If you do, lets get lost!!

-Late day sunlight illuminates this pretty autumn farmscape near the village of Goshen, smack in the center of the Litchfield hills.
+Late day sunlight illuminates this pretty autumn farmscape near the village of Goshen, smack in the center of the Litchfield Hills.
 Two scenic routes that connect from 7 worthy of exploration are Rte 4 and Rte 128 (near the W. Cornwall CB) They both travel a general east-west navigation and connect the Kent/Cornwall area to Torrington/Litchfield to the east. *Note: You can drive to the summit of Mohawk Mountain for a spectacular sweeping view of the northwest hills!*

 Along the eastern fringe of the Litchfield Hills, you can enjoy the beauty that is Enders falls.
 It's technically in Hartford County and nearby the town of Granby Connecticut.
 There are 4 major cascades found in this state park, each one has a unique character to be enjoyed.
 If you are coming from the greater Boston/Hartford area this may be the best way to begin your tour.

-In closing my virtual photographic tour of Connecticut's Litchfield hills, I'm leaving you with a retrospective view of the autumn foliage with this Fine Art sample from my store.
+In closing my virtual photographic tour of Connecticut's Litchfield Hills, I'm leaving you with a retrospective view of the autumn foliage with this Fine Art sample from my store.
 Titled "Foliage Colors in Retrospect".
 It is a square format print available in sizes from 16x16" up to 30x30".
-This is a scene I composed in Litchfield County, taking advantage of the low angle of sunrise light illuminating the forested hills in the distance to frame the reflections perfectly in this centuries old vintage barn.
+This is a scene I composed in Litchfield County, taking advantage of the low angle of sunrise light illuminating the forested hills in the distance to frame the reflections perfectly in this centuries-old vintage barn.

 Thanks for viewing my September blog and visiting my website.
 If you have any comments or questions please be sure to visit my new FaceBook fan page and be sure to follow!